18F/accessibility/pages/color.md

 #### Color Contrast

-1. Using a [color contrast checker](http://www.paciellogroup.com/resources/contrastanalyser/), select the darkest or lightest section of the text.
+1. Using a [color contrast checker](http://www.paciellogroup.com/resources/contrastanalyser/), compare the color of the text with the color of the background.
-2. Select the darkest/lightest section of the background.
+2. In situations where the color is a gradient or cannot be determined programmatically, compare the lightest part of the text and the lightest part of the background using the color picker.
+Then compare the darkest part of the text with the darkest part of the background.
-3. Check the ratio and ensure its greater than [4.5:1][WCAG 2.0 AA] (ex 5.3:1 would pass).
+3. Check that the ratios are greater than [4.5:1][WCAG 2.0 AA] (ex 5.3:1 would pass).

 **Note:** Run this test for all states of the text (hover, visited, focused).
 This test should also be performed on images of text.